 In addition, differences in trial design between early-stage clinical trials and later-stage clinical trials make it difficult to extrapolate the results of earlier clinical trials to later clinical trials.
 Further, as we rely on novel technologies including sophisticated imaging technologies to generate data relating to our clinical endpoints, there is an increased risk that we may not properly measure, analyze or interpret this data.
 Moreover, clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in clinical trials have nonetheless failed to obtain marketing approval of their products.
-Additionally, some of our trials are open-label open label studies, where both the patient and investigator know whether the patient is receiving the investigational product candidate or either an existing approved drug or placebo.
-Most typically, open-label open label clinical trials test only the investigational product candidate and sometimes do so at different dose levels.
-Open-label Open label clinical trials are subject to various limitations that may exaggerate any therapeutic effect as patients in open-label open label clinical trials are aware when they are receiving treatment.
-In addition, open-label open label clinical trials may be subject to an "investigator bias" where those assessing and reviewing the physiological outcomes of the clinical trials are aware of which patients have received treatment and may interpret the information of the treated group more favorably given this knowledge.
-Therefore, it is possible that positive results observed in open-label open label trials will not be replicated in later placebo-controlled trials.
+Additionally, some of our trials are open label studies, where both the patient and investigator know whether the patient is receiving the investigational product candidate or either an existing approved drug or placebo.
+Most typically, open label clinical trials test only the investigational product candidate and sometimes do so at different dose levels.
+Open label clinical trials are subject to various limitations that may exaggerate any therapeutic effect as patients in open label clinical trials are aware when they are receiving treatment.
+In addition, open label clinical trials may be subject to an "investigator bias" where those assessing and reviewing the physiological outcomes of the clinical trials are aware of which patients have received treatment and may interpret the information of the treated group more favorably given this knowledge.
+Therefore, it is possible that positive results observed in open label trials will not be replicated in later placebo-controlled trials.

 In addition, the standards that the FDA and comparable foreign regulatory authorities use when regulating us require judgment and can change, which makes it difficult to predict with certainty how they will be applied.
-Although we are initially focusing our efforts on development of small molecule drug products, we are also considering commencing the development of biological products, including a potential candidate for muscular dystrophies, which could make us subject to additional regulatory requirements.
+Although we are initially focusing our efforts on development of small molecule drug products, we are also commencing the development of biological products, including a potential candidate for muscular dystrophies, which could make us subject to additional regulatory requirements.
 Any analysis we perform of data from preclinical and clinical activities is subject to confirmation and interpretation by regulatory authorities, which could delay, limit or prevent regulatory approval.
-We may also encounter unexpected delays or increased costs due to new government regulations.
-Examples of such regulations include future legislation or administrative action, or changes in FDA policy during the period of product development and FDA regulatory review.
+We may also encounter unexpected delays or increased costs due to new government regulations, regulations or changes in regulatory policy as a result of judicial challenges.
+Examples of such regulations and changes include future legislation or administrative action, or changes in FDA policy during the period of product development and FDA regulatory review.
 It is impossible to predict whether legislative changes will be enacted, or whether FDA or foreign regulations, guidance or interpretations will be changed, or what the impact of such changes, if any, may be.
 The FDA may also require a panel of experts, referred to as an Advisory Committee, to deliberate on the adequacy of the safety and efficacy data to support approval.
 The opinion of the Advisory Committee, although not binding, may have a significant impact on our ability to obtain approval of any product candidates that we develop.

-If we seek to conduct clinical trials in foreign countries or pursue marketing approvals in foreign jurisdictions, we We must comply with numerous foreign regulatory requirements governing, among other things, the conduct of clinical trials, manufacturing and marketing authorization, and if approved for marketing, pricing and third-party reimbursement.
+We must comply with numerous foreign regulatory requirements governing, among other things, the conduct of clinical trials, manufacturing and marketing authorization, and if approved for marketing, pricing and third-party reimbursement.
 The foreign regulatory approval process varies among countries and may include all of the risks associated with FDA approval described above as well as risks attributable to the satisfaction of local regulations in foreign jurisdictions.
 Moreover, the time required to obtain approval may differ from that required to obtain FDA approval.
 Approval by the FDA does not ensure approval by regulatory authorities outside the United States and vice versa.